 This is an exciting time for the Department of Engineering Education at the University at Buffalo!
 We officially launched in August 2018, offering a full slate of undergraduate engineering and technical communication courses.
 In 2019, we began offering graduate engineering education courses and hired three additional engineering education scholars to support our graduate education mission.

 We see a real opportunity to lead by emphasizing, studying and implementing new and effective strategies for propagation, scaling and translation of engineering education research findings into widespread classroom practice.
 We are not limiting our efforts and studies to research-proven teaching and assessment innovations and interventions.

 While the need for those is well-established, we feel there is an even greater need to translate engineering research findings related to inclusiveness and equity into classroom practice.
 The benefits of increased diversity in the engineering profession will be numerous and substantial.
 An important step toward achieving that diversity lies in ensuring that engineering education, both formal classes and less formal educational experiences, is welcoming and inclusive.

-Our department teaches a variety of undergraduate engineering courses.
+The three-fold academic mission of our department (undergraduate engineering, technical communication and graduate engineering education) creates a vibrant environment for teaching and learning.
 Our faculty take pride in helping their students learn and grow as engineers.
 They are constantly assessing their teaching effectiveness and seeking to improve student learning.
 It’s a tribute to their dedication that they meet regularly and informally just to talk about the latest developments in education and teaching.
 Undoubtedly, these informal professional interactions lead to continual improvements to the courses they teach.